Use synthetic data with Health Services

 com.google.android.wearable.healthservices

-Once synthetic providers are enabled, issue commands described on this page to control the behavior of the "synthetic user."
+Once synthetic data generation is enabled, issue commands described on this page to control the behavior of the "synthetic user."

 To switch back to using real sensors, run the following command: